-4. Street Drainage Design: General

-a) The street drainage design shall conform to the requirements of Article 4 (Stormwater) of these Standards and, for new construction and reconstruction of streets, shall conform to the City's Green Streets policy.
+- 5. Street Drainage Design: General - a) The street drainage design shall conform to the requirements of Article 4 (Stormwater) of these Standards and, for new construction and reconstruction of streets, shall conform to the City's Public Streets Stormwater Management Guidelines.

-- b) All streets shall be designed to include 6-inch diameter, flexible, wrapped, perforated, PVC edge drains as indicated in Article 12 (Standard Details), SD-TD-4 (Typical Edge Drain Trench) of these Standards.
+- b) All streets shall be designed to include 6-inch diameter, flexible, wrapped, perforated, PVC edge drains as indicated in Article 12 (Standard Details), SD-TD-5 (Typical Edge Drain Trench) of these Standards.
 Edge drains shall be connected to drainage structures and shall extend a minimum of 100 feet upgrade. - c) Additional edge drain may be required by the PSAA based on the topography of the area, existing water table or soil type(s), condition of the subgrade, or other factors that may affect the long-term stability of the pavement structure.
-The grade of the edge drain is to match the road grade, but in no case shall it be installed at a grade of less than 0.50% or at a depth of less than 3 feet as measured from the top of existing/proposed pavement.

-5. Vertical Alignment

-- a) Longitudinal street grades shall meet the requirements of Table B of this Article. - b) The pavement's transverse crown line shall be centered in the cross-section or located along a longitudinal pavement joint (as directed by the Engineer) and shall meet the requirements of Table B of this Article.
+The grade of the edge drain is to match the road grade, but in no case shall it be installed at a grade of less than 0.50% or at a depth of less than 3 feet as measured from the top of existing/proposed pavement. - 6.
+Vertical Alignment - a) Longitudinal street grades shall meet the requirements of Table B of this Article. - b) The pavement's transverse crown line shall be centered in the cross-section or located along a longitudinal pavement joint (as directed by the Engineer) and shall meet the requirements of Table B of this Article.

-Table B Longitudinal Street and Transverse Crown Grades
+Table B

 Street Classification Minimum Longitudinal Grade Preferred Longitudinal Max.
 Grade Max.
 Longitudinal Grade for Special Conditions Transverse Crown (centered in cross section)

 Minor Local and Local 1.0% 7.0% 8.0% 2.5%

 Residential Collector 1.0% 5.0% 7.5% 2.5%

 Commercial/Ind.
 Collector 1.0% 4.0% 7.0% 2.0%

 Arterial 1.0% 4.0% 6.5% 2.0%

 Required approval of PSAA

-- c) Vertical curves are required at all intersecting grades where the change in grade exceeds 1.0%. - d) The lengths of all vertical crest and sag curves shall meet the requirements of AASHTO. - e) Grades within a street intersection shall not exceed 3.0% for a distance of 100 feet from the intersection of the street centerlines. - f) The curb grades may be separated (from the longitudinal roadway centerline grade) as they approach an intersection to meet this requirement.
+- c) Vertical curves are required at all intersecting grades where the change in grade exceeds 1.0%. - d) The lengths of all vertical crest and sag curves shall meet the requirements of AASHTO. - e) Grades within a street intersection shall not exceed 3.0% for a distance of 100 feet from the intersection of the street centerlines. - f) The curb grades may be separated (from the longitudinal roadway centerline grade) as they approach an intersection to meet this requirement. - 7.
+Horizontal Alignment - a) The use of superelevation of horizontal curves is not allowed unless required by unusual conditions and approved by the PSAA. - b) "Broken-back" curves (having a short tangent between two curves in the same direction) are not allowed.

-6. Horizontal Alignment

-- a) The use of superelevation of horizontal curves is not allowed unless required by unusual conditions and approved by the PSAA. - b) "Broken-back" curves (having a short tangent between two curves in the same direction) are not allowed.
 Rather a compound curve shall be used.
-In this compound curve, the radius of the flatter circular arc, R1, shall not be more than 1.5R2, where R2 is the sharper circular arc. - c) There shall be a tangent between all reverse horizontal curves. - d) The radius length to the center of the inside lane of all horizontal curves (for multi-lane pavement sections), and tangent lengths between reverse horizontal curves, shall meet the minimum requirements per Table C of this Article.
+In this compound curve, the radius of the flatter circular arc, R1, shall not be more than 1.5R2, where R2 is the sharper circular arc. - c) Tangents are required between all reverse horizontal curves.
+The minimum tangent length shall be defined by Table C of this Article for horizontal curves without superelevation. - d) The radius to the center of the inside lane of all horizontal curves (for multilane pavement sections), and tangent lengths between reverse horizontal curves, shall meet the minimum requirements per Table C of this Article.
 The curve radius may be measured to the centerline of roadway for two-lane roads.
-Radius lengths are derived from the formula: e + f = V2/15R where e= -.02 for 2% crown or -.025 for 2.5% crown, f is from Fig. 3-4 of AASHTO (2018 edition), and V = design speed.
-Tangent shall be as defined per AASHTO. - e) The minimum radius requirements per Table C of this Article are for horizontal curves without superelevation.
-The radius of any horizontal curve approved with the use of superelevation shall utilize a value for e in the above formula as approved by the PSAA.
+Radii are derived from the formula: $f = (V^2/15R)-0.01e$ where f = side friction factor(Fig. 3-4, AASHTO); V = design speed, mph; R = radius length, ft; e = crown (Table C is based on e = 2% and e = 2.5%).
+Minimum radii required are shown in Table C.